qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 ## Output Recording

 Log format is a separate spec.
 What the i8* can be is a separate spec.
 Default spec for front-ends to compile into.
+TODO: do string labels need to be zero terminated?

 The following functions are declared and used to record the program output:
 | Function                  | Signature         | Description |